 You don’t fall for the sales, and you only go to the shops when you need something rather than browsing or window shopping.

 Find that balance

-Picking your battles is also really important and sometimes you don’t have control over what you get but in many other areas of your life you do.
+Picking your battles is also important.
+As sometimes you don’t have control over what you get, but in many other areas of your life, you do.
 Again, progress over perfection.